shikikan-neko08/okayu-rice/README.md

 Shell : zsh

 # Installation
 clone this repository then copy all .config files to your home directory and copy the theme into home directory.
+for icon installation you can use papirus-icon-theme with [papirus-folders](https://github.com/PapirusDevelopmentTeam/papirus-folders) to change the icon theme

 # Dependecies
  * [rofi](https://github.com/davatorium/rofi)